Burning Tree Mastodon: Dating

 Isotopic dating of wood closely associated with the skeleton gives dates of 11,450 to 11,660 years.
 Isotopic dating of actual bone material gives an 11,390 year date (during the Wisconsinan Glacial Interval of the near-latest Pleistocene).

 Diet

 In addition to being near-complete, the Burning Tree Mastodon is remarkable in other ways.
-Preserved gut contents indicated a diet of moss, seeds, leaves, water lilies, and swamp grass.
-Before this discovery, American mastodons were interpreted as having diets consisting principally of twigs & cones from evergreen trees.
+Preserved stomach contents indicated a diet of moss, seeds, leaves, water lilies, and swamp grass.
+Before this discovery, American mastodons were interpreted as having diets consisting principally of twigs and cones from evergreen trees.

 Bacteria

 Additionally, 38 species of still-living gut bacteria were isolated from preserved intestinal contents.

 These ancient bacteria were, for a while, considered the oldest known living organisms anywhere on Earth.
 However, still-living gut bacteria have been isolated from insects in early Cenozoic amber and viable halobacteria have been recovered from Paleozoic and even late Precambrian rock salt.

-The original Burning Tree Mastodon skeleton was sold in 1993 for over US$600,000 and now resides in a museum in Japan.
+The original Burning Tree Mastodon skeleton was sold in 1993 for over US$600,000; currently, it resides in a museum in Japan.